signifyd/magento2/doc/UserGuide.md

 You can set the extension to automatically hold orders that have received risky, i.e., lower, scores for you own further review.

 1. Set **Hold score threshold** to 500 or a score of your choosing.
-A threshold of zero will hold no orders while 1000 will hold **all** orders.
+A threshold of zero will never hold orders while 1000 will hold **all** orders.
 ![Hold Orders](advanced_hold_orders.png)
 2. To check that the *On Hold* status is working, an order must be created either by a customer at your store or by placing a test order yourself.
 The order status from previously submitted orders will not be affected.
 3. To release orders in Magento, click the Signifyd Thumbs Up button in the Signifyd case console.